Ketapang

-Ketapang or Tau-pang in Teochew is the capital city of Ketapang Regency (Kabupaten Ketapang), one of the regencies of West Kalimantan province on the island of Borneo in Indonesia.
-Ketapang city is located at 1°51′S 109°59′E and is a small city on the delta of the Pawan River.
-Ketapang is served by the Ketapang Airport (Rahadi Osman Airport).
+Ketapang, or Tau-pang in Teochew, is the administrative capital of Ketapang Regency (Kabupaten Ketapang), one of the regencies of West Kalimantan province on the island of Borneo in Indonesia.
+Ketapang town is located at 1°51′S 109°59′E and is a town on the delta of the Pawan River.
+Ketapang is served by the Rahadi Oesman Airport.

 History

 Ketapang is named from the local Malay name for ketapang tree (Terminalia catappa).

-In 1936, Ketapang regency became one of the Afdeling (district in Dutch) in Keresidenan Kalimantan Barat (Residentis Western Afdeling van Borneo).
-In 1956, Ketapang regency became an autonomous regency in West Kalimantan province, and led by a regent (bupati).
+In 1936, Ketapang Regency became one of the Afdeling (district in Dutch) in Keresidenan Kalimantan Barat (Residentis Western Afdeling van Borneo).
+In 1956, Ketapang Regency became an autonomous regency in West Kalimantan province, and led by a regent (bupati).

 Administration

-In formal Indonesian administrative subdivision, Ketapang is not a city.
-The name of Ketapang is only referred for Ketapang Regency.
-Although there is no exact border of the city, most of the government offices and the central of business of Ketapang Regency are located in Delta Pawan District (Kecamatan Delta Pawan) and because of that the district is considered as the capital of the regency.
+In formal Indonesian administrative subdivision, Ketapang is a town district, not a city.
+The name of Ketapang is only officially applied to Ketapang Regency.
+Although there is no exact border of the built-up area, most of the government offices and the central of business of Ketapang Regency are located in Delta Pawan District (Kecamatan Delta Pawan) and because of that the district is considered as the capital of the regency.
 The district itself is located on the delta of the Pawan River.

+Delta Pawan District is sub-divided into five urban communities (kelurahan) and four rural villages (desa) - the desa being listed last in the table below - all listed below with their areas and populations as at mid 2023, together with their postcodes.